ivanxavier7/three.js/README.md

 ------

-# 3 - Imported Models
+# 3 - Raycaster and Mouse Events

 This Casts an ray in specific direction and trigger a event if so, consumes a lot of resources